Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Matchup vs. New Orleans

-- In one matchup against the Saints, Tannehill had 272 passing yards, 27.5 yards higher than his over/under for Sunday.
+- Tannehill's 272 passing yards one matchup against the Saints are 27.5 more yards than his over/under in Sunday's game.

-- Tannehill threw multiple touchdown passes in that contest against the Saints.
+- Tannehill threw multiple touchdown passes in that outing against the Saints.

 - Note: Tannehill's stats vs. Saints date back to 2016.

-- The 288.9 yards per game the Saints are conceding through the air makes them the NFL's 28th-ranked pass defense.
+- The Saints have the NFL's 28th-ranked pass defense this season, surrendering 288.9 yards per game through the air.

 - The Saints have surrendered 12 touchdowns through the air (1.5 per game).
 They are sixth in the NFL in that category.